jaeyow/fullstack-developer/_posts/sagemaker-series/2022-08-06-github-actions-metaflow-sagemaker.md

 ## The Sample Project

-As I'm currently studying towards the AWS ML Specialty certification, I wanted play a bit more with the built-in algorithms that SageMaker has in its portfolio.
+As I'm currently studying towards the AWS ML Specialty certification, I wanted to play a bit more with the built-in algorithms that SageMaker has in its portfolio.
 One of the first algorithms I checked out was [Linear Learner](https://docs.aws.amazon.com/sagemaker/latest/dg/linear-learner.html).
 It's a type of supervised learning algorithm for solving classification and regression problems.

-I did not create the notebook from scratch by myself, however I based it from the examples AWS SageMaker - [An Introduction to Linear Learner with MNIST](https://sagemaker-examples.readthedocs.io/en/latest/introduction_to_amazon_algorithms/linear_learner_mnist/linear_learner_mnist.html).
+I did not create the notebook from scratch by myself, however I based it from the examples in AWS SageMaker - [An Introduction to Linear Learner with MNIST](https://sagemaker-examples.readthedocs.io/en/latest/introduction_to_amazon_algorithms/linear_learner_mnist/linear_learner_mnist.html).

 I basically ported it into Metaflow DAGs as seen in the flow image below: